 As of the date of this annual report, we are not aware of any conflicts between the shareholders of the VIE and IT Tech Packaging.
 However, the shareholders of Dongfang Paper, the VIE, may have actual or potential conflicts of interest with IT Tech Packaging in the future.
 These shareholders may refuse to sign or breach, or cause the VIE to breach, or refuse to renew, the existing contractual arrangements IT Tech Packaging has with them and the VIE, which would have a material and adverse effect on IT Tech Packaging' ability to effectively control the VIE and receive economic benefits from them.
 For example, the shareholders may be able to cause IT Tech' agreements with the VIE to be performed in a manner adverse to IT Tech Packaging by, among other things, failing to remit payments due under the contractual arrangements to IT Tech Packaging on a timely basis.
-We cannot assure you that when conflicts of interest arise any or all of these shareholders will act in the best interests of IT Tech Packaging or such conflicts will be resolved in IT Tech Packaging's favor.
-Currently, IT Tech Packaging does not have any arrangements to address potential conflicts of interest between these shareholders and IT Tech Packaging.
+We cannot assure you that when conflicts of interest arise any or all of these shareholders will act in the best interests of IT Tech Packaging or such conflicts will be resolved in IT Tech Packaging.
 If we cannot resolve any conflict of interest or dispute between IT Tech Packaging and these shareholders, IT Tech Packaging would have to rely on legal proceedings, which could result in disruption of IT Tech Packaging's business and subject IT Tech Packaging to substantial uncertainty as to the outcome of any such legal proceedings.

-Our Chairman, Chief Executive Officer and 5.4% shareholder, Zhenyong Liu, owns 93.39% of the equity interest in Dongfang Paper.
+Our Chairman, Chief Executive Officer and 4.7% shareholder, Zhenyong Liu, owns 100% of the equity interest in Dongfang Paper.
 Conflicts of interests between his duties to IT Tech and to Dongfang Paper may arise.
 We cannot assure you that when conflicts of interest arise, he will act in the best interests of IT Tech or that any conflict of interest will be resolved in our favor.
 These conflicts may result in management decisions that could negatively affect our operations and potentially result in the loss of opportunities.